COSC481W-2019Winter/classproject-activitease/Project Requirements.md

-# Manditory requirements:
+# Mandatory requirements:

 ## General
 - Users can use our app with no prior experience to initialize an interest to fit their needs in three minutes or less.
 - All non-home pages have a home button to quickly return to the home page.
 ## The Home page
 - The home page is the starting page when the app is opened.
-- The home page shows all interests, their streak counts, how much time is needed for each interest, and how many hours/minutes/seconds - the user has to complete them.
+- The home page shows all interests, their streak counts, how much time is needed for each interest, and how many hours/minutes/seconds the user has to complete them.
 - Users can swipe up and down to view all of their interests.
 - Users can click on an interest from the home page to go to that interest’s page.
 - At the bottom of the home page is an add interest button.
 This takes the user to an add interest page.
+- In the top left corner of the home page is the menu button.
+When pressed this takes the user to the menu page.
 - The menu button, as well as the add interest button, are always viewable if the user is scrolling through interests.
 - The home page also has a side menu button.
 - The side menu can be toggled on and off by pressing the side menu button.
 ## The Add Interest Page
 - The add interest page will require several critical elements to form an interest, such as:
+   - The name of the interest they will be participating in
    - The number of times (>=1), and how often (days, weeks, months, years) an activity is done
    - How long they will be doing an activity
       - The length of an activity multiplied by the number of times it's done cannot exceed the span of the practice period.